Embraer’s Phenom 300/300E is the best selling light jet of the past decade; We look at its varied seating options.

 When airlines add seats, it typically means less legroom.
 That’s not the case here.

-All Phenom 300 versions have four facing seats in a 1 by 1 layout, and then two seats behind in a 1 x 1 forward-facing configuration.
-Behind them is the lav with window and hard door.
+All Phenom 300 versions have four facing seats in a 1-by-11 layout, followed by two seats behind in a 1-by-11 forward-facing configuration.
+Behind them is the lav with a window and a hard door.

 Between each pair of facing seats, there is the typical pullout table.

-In some cases, one seat is a belted lav, not optimal, but for a short flight, an option.
-To be able to sell that seat, it means the operator has an oxygen mask there.
+In some cases, one seat is a belted lav, not optimal, but an option for a short flight.
+To sell that seat, the operator must have an oxygen mask there.

 So if you consider the six seats as described above and add a belted lav seat, you get a seven-seat option.

 However, there are also seven-seat options with all seven seats in the passenger cabin compartment.
-In this case, when you enter the aircraft on the opposite side is a single rear-facing club seat.
+In this case, when you enter the aircraft, you’ll find a single rear-facing club seat on the opposite side

-So as a recap, one far forward single rear-facing seat, the four facing seats in a 1 by 1 arrangement, and then the two forward-facing single seats.
+So, a forward-facing single seat, the four forward-facing seats in a 1-by-1-by-1 arrangement, and then the two forward-facing single seats.

-To this configuration with seven seats, some operators such as Airshare have a belted lav providing capacity for eight passengers.
+In this configuration with seven seats, some operators, such as Airshare, have a belted lav that provides capacity for eight passengers.

 Next is a configuration with eight seats in the cabin.
 Instead of the single rear-facing seat in the forward part of the cabin, there is a two-seat divan.

 The divan is quite comfortable, although I would only recommend it for children or those of you not of great height.
-When I sat in it, at 5 ft, 10.5 inches, the back of my head was pillowed by the curvature of the cabin.
+When I sat in it, at 5 ft, 10.5 inches, the back of my head was cushioned by the cabin’s curvature.

 Add a belted lav, like Nicholas Air, and you have a long-range light jet that can seat up to nine passengers.